August 31, 2018 · Phil Foriska

 3 New Tactics to Improve Your Hotel PPC

-We are always talking about how PPC is such an important piece to your overall hotel marketing strategy and Google has just added some more ammo to our PPC arsenal.
+We are always talking about how PPC for hotels is such an important piece to your overall hotel marketing strategy and Google has just added some more ammo to our PPC arsenal.
 Some of these features we’re about to cover have been out for a while, but they’re so underutilized that we felt we needed to get the word out.

 Google Ads New Responsive Search Ads